Section 1.2 Fundamental Quantities in Mechaanics

 In 1955 Louis Essen at the National Physical Laboratory in United Kingdom constructed the world’s first atomic clock based on the atomic transitions of cesium atoms that had an accuracy of 1 sec in 300 years.
 The measured time using the atomic clock was compared with the time based on the rotation of earth and found to be much more accurate and stable.
 Therefore, in 1967 the 13th General Conference of Weights and Measures decided to replace the definition of a second by the following.

-One second is the duration of \(9,192,631,770\) periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium 133 atom.
+One second is the duration of \(9,192,631,770\) periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the Cesium-133 atom.

 Although there have been improvements in atomic clocks, the definition of a second today is the one adopted in 1967.
-Atomic clocks are getting better everyday, and in 2010 the reported uncertainty for NIST-F1 clock shown in Figure 1.2.3 was merely \(3\times10^{-16}\) second in one second, i.e. 1 second in 3 million years - a fantastic precision!
+Atomic clocks are getting better everyday, and in 2010 the reported uncertainty for NIST-F1 clock shown in Figure 1.5 was merely \(3\times10^{-16}\) second in one second, i.e. good up to 1 second in 3 million years - a fantastic precision!

 Subsection 1.2.3 Mass

-The SI unit of mass, the kilogram (kg), is the only base quantity now that is still defined by a physical artifact.
-The original sample was an alloy made up of \(90\%\) platinum and \(10\%\) iridium by mass in the shape of a cylinder of height 39 mm and diameter \(39\text{ mm}\) in 1879 by George Matthey of Johnson Matthey and stored at the atmospheric pressure in a special triple-bell jar at BIPM, the International Bureau of Weights and Measures near Paris.
+The internationally agreed unit of mass is called kilogram (kg); it is the only base quantity now that is still defined by a physical artifact.
+The original sample adopted by the international committee was an alloy made up of \(90\%\) platinum and \(10\%\) iridium by mass in the shape of a cylinder of height 39 mm and diameter \(39\text{ mm}\) in 1879 by George Matthey of Johnson Matthey and stored at the atmospheric pressure in a special triple-bell jar at BIPM, the International Bureau of Weights and Measures near Paris.
 The alloy was chosen for its non-corrosive properties and the shape was chosen to correspond to the minimum area for a given volume of a cylinder; the spherical shape would be better for minimizing the surface exposed, but since spheres roll off easily it was decided that a cylinder would serve better.
 The definition of a kilogram can be given as follows.

 One kilogram is the mass of the prototype of the kilogram kept at the International Bureau of Weights and Measures.